What is a galaxy?

 There are two key laws of physics that help us to see and identify the light of the first galaxies.
 First of all, as already mentioned, the speed of light is finite.
 Comparable to sound waves – if a lightning storm is 10 km away, the crash of thunder takes 30 seconds to reach us – light waves travel at a high, but finite, speed.
 Light from the Sun, for example, takes over 8 minutes to reach Earth, while light from the Andromeda galaxy (given its distance of 2.5 million lightyears) travels for 2.5 million years.
 This implies the more distant a source is, the further we are looking back in time, and it is for this reason that, in principle, we can trace back the entire history of the Universe if only we look at sufficiently faraway objects.
 (Naturally, this is very challenging in the Dark Ages, before any stars had formed.)

 Secondly, the Universe is expanding.
 This causes distant objects to appear to be moving away from us,13 and their emitted light to shift in colour, from blue to red wavelengths.
 This effect, called the cosmological redshift, is precisely how the CMB has cooled.
 Comparing it to sound waves again, this effect is not unlike the change in tone you hear when an ambulance is driving away from you as opposed to moving towards you (in that case called the Doppler effect).
-Conveniently, the degree of redshift in the emitted light of a given source can quite accurately be established by certain redshifted colour signatures.14 This quantity is itself called the redshift of an object and is denoted by \(z\).
+Conveniently, the degree of redshift in the emitted light of a given source can quite accurately be established by certain redshifted spectral signatures.14 This quantity is itself called the redshift of an object and is denoted by \(z\).
 If you know how quickly the Universe has expanded since the light was emitted, it is possible to work out the distance between us and the object from its redshift.

 13 This effect is only noticeable on the very largest distances, for example when observing distant galaxies.
 From the perspective of a distant observer in this other galaxy, we would be moving away from them instead.